| Interface as the Key Category of Computer

 by the text; pages which follow each sequentially; a table of contents

+and index.
 Modern human-computer interface has a much shorter history than

 the printed word or cinema -- but it is still a history.
 Its principles